 Who Can File A Wrongful Death Claim In California?

 While extended family and friends may grieve over the deceased, most of them are unable to file a wrongful death claim.
 Only the surviving spouse, domestic partner and surviving children are eligible to make a wrongful death claim.
 If there is no surviving person in the immediate family, then anyone entitled to the property of the deceased by intestate succession can file a wrongful death claim.
 This could include the parents or siblings of the deceased, depending upon who is alive at the time of death.

 Along with the nuclear family, there are specific cases where a putative spouse, stepchild and parent can file a wrongful death claim.
 By providing evidence of financial dependency, it is possible for them to collect damages based on the loss of economic support by the deceased.
 You can find the laws about filing a wrongful death claim in the California Code of Civil Procedure section 337.60, et seq.
 Our wrongful death lawyers can explain the intricacies of these laws in a free initial consultation.

 Our San Francisco Wrongful Death Attorneys Will Answer Your Questions

 After a fatal accident, you will want a wrongful death lawyer with a broad range of experience representing you and your family in court.
 Our attorneys understand the complicated emotions surrounding unexpected deaths and will work hard to get an appropriate amount of wrongful death damages.
 Hiring a San Francisco wrongful death attorney will never take away the pain of losing a loved one, but we may be able to help provide you with financial security during this difficult time.

-If you have lost a loved one and want the responsible party held accountable, then contact The Brandi Law Firm today at (415) 989-1800 and schedule a meeting.
+If you have lost a loved one and want the responsible party held accountable, then contact our firm today at 888-309-1224 and schedule a meeting.
 We will respect the delicate nature of your case and answer any of your legal questions.